Norecipes - Elevating Everyday Meals

 Method 2: Rice Cooker

 As far as getting the water to the ideal temperature, I usually use 5 US cups of boiling water to 1 ½ cups of tap water.
-Once added to a cold rice cooker pot with 5 cold eggs straight from the fridge, the water should be right around the target temperature.
+Once added to a cold rice cooker pot with 5 cold eggs straight from the fridge, the water should be around the target temperature.
 Then you can turn on the keep warm function and set a timer for 25 minutes.

 Method 3: Sous Vide Machine